UPS Scam Email: Don’t Let a “Delivery Problem” Empty Your Wallet

 If you entered bank account or card details

-If you typed anything sensitive, assume the scammer may try to gain access again, or escalate into identity theft.
+If you typed anything sensitive, assume the scammer may try again or escalate toward identity theft.
+Right away:

-- Contact your bank and ask them to watch for unauthorized transactions and suspicious or unauthorized transactions on your bank account and linked cards.
+- Contact your bank and ask them to watch for unauthorized transactions on your account and linked cards.

-- Update passwords for the email you used, then turn on two factor authentication so a stolen password alone can’t open the door.
+- Update the password for the email you used, then turn on two-factor authentication.

-- Check authorized user lists on cards where that applies, so nobody quietly adds themselves as an extra user.
+- Check authorized-user lists on your cards so nobody quietly adds themselves.

-- Regularly monitor statements for small “test” charges like inbound charges, because scammers often probe first, then hit bigger later.
+- Watch statements for small “test” charges, scammers often probe first, then hit harder.

-If you’re unsure what was exposed, treat it as if it was.
-It’s safer and usually faster to lock things down than to wait.
+If you’re unsure what was exposed, treat it as if it was, locking down early is safer and usually faster than waiting.

 If you clicked phishing links on your phone or computer

-A click doesn’t always mean you’re compromised, but it does increase risk, especially if you downloaded anything or logged in.
+A click doesn’t always mean you’re compromised, but it raises the risk, especially if you downloaded something or logged in.

-- Close the page, then run a device scan to check for malware.
+- Close the page, then run a device scan for malware.

-- Change passwords for any account you typed into that page.
-Focus on email first, because email access can unlock everything else.
+- Change passwords for any account you typed into that page, email first, since it can unlock everything else.

-- Watch for follow-up messages.
-Scammers often send new suspicious messages after a first interaction, trying different angles for further fraud.
+- Watch for follow-up messages, scammers often try new angles after a first interaction.

-- If you want a step-by-step “what now” playbook, VeePN has a practical guide on what to do after clicking a phishing link.
+For a step-by-step playbook, see VeePN’s guide on what to do after clicking a phishing link.

 How to verify a UPS message and report the scam